jasonaaronwilson/omni-archive/README.md

 # Standard Keys

-Most keys are optional or only required when other another field is set.
+Most keys are optional or only required when another field is set.

 ## align:

-The alignment in hexidecimal as in 2^A. "1" is the defalut alignment and simply means byte aligned.
-"3" would mean 8 byte/ 64bit alignment, and "c" would mean 4096 byte alignment.
+The alignment in hexidecimal (Y) as in 2^Y. Y=1 is the defalut alignment and simply means byte aligned.
+Y=3 would mean 8 byte/64bit alignment, and Y=c would mean 4096 byte alignment.
 Aligning on page boundaries make core archive physically larger but makes memory mapping individual raw data member easier.

 ## data-compression-algorithm: and data-size:

-When either is present, both must be set and additionally size: should be set and > 0 (since compression is not required when the size is zero).
+When either is present, both must be set and additionally size: should be set and > 0 (since compression is useless when the size is zero).

 The most widely supported format is application/gzip and all but the simplest libraries should support it.